mattsnippets1/minimal-mistakes/_posts/2017-06-24-match-3-game-part-1.md

 The board gameobject consists of tiles and each tile contains a gamepiece from six different colours.
 The board has a script attached to it (which is called - surprise - **Board**).
 It has some parameters configurable via the editor (width, height, border of play area, switch speed).
 It also runs the main game logic: setting up the board by initializing all **Tile** objects and filling it with random game pieces is managed by this script along with the game piece switching which is triggered via mouse events.

 At the start of the scene the board is generated such that it contains no matches.
 This is achieved by the **FillAtStart()** method which generates the pieces one by one and then checks if the piece creates a match in its row or column.
 If it does, the piece is removed and another random piece is generated instead.
-I know it's not efficient at the moment, a pool should be added to the random generator so a piece which created a match won't be picked again.
-This is going to be one of the improvements next time.
+A pool could have been added to the random generator but I counted the iterations and there's no significant difference (not with a 9x9 board at least).

 [Copy code snippet](#link){: .btn}